-In just 100 years (1900-2000) the life expectancy in the U.S. increased by 30 years (roughly 47 to 77).
-In this same time period, a number of diseases have been eliminated or so well-controlled that they're not a health threat any longer.
-This same progress has been experienced in other nations as well.
-Some of these, like smallpox, were very serious, fatal conditions.
+In just 100 years (1900-2000), life expectancy in the U.S. has increased by 30 years (from about 47 to 77).
+In the same period, a number of diseases have been eliminated or so well controlled that they're no longer a threat to health.
+The same progress has been made in other nations.
+Some of these, such as smallpox, were very serious, deadly diseases.

-One condition that is still attracting a lot of attention is neuropathy.
-While this malady isn't necessarily life-threatening, it’s causes may be.
-Chronic neuropathy, left untreated, can be debilitating at best.
+One condition that is still getting a lot of attention is neuropathy.
+While this condition isn't necessarily life-threatening, its causes can be.
+Left untreated, chronic neuropathy can be debilitating at best.
 Fortunately, there are some new ways of looking at this condition and there are new treatments as well.
 A man named Dr. Labrum has a program you can use, a step-by-step, self-treatment for peripheral neuropathy pain.
 It doesn't involve drugs or surgery.
-You can learn more at the website The Neuropathy Solution.

 In the Brain

-This condition responds to very few treatments, because the underlying process leading to nerve damage is not well understood.
-Some new discoveries shine more light on this medical mystery.
-One report in a respected medical journal shows some positive signs of helping patients who suffer from peripheral neuropathy or nerve pain.
+This condition responds to very few treatments because the underlying process that leads to nerve damage is not well understood.
+Some new discoveries are shedding more light on this medical mystery.
+A report in a respected medical journal shows some positive signs of helping patients suffering from peripheral neuropathy, or nerve pain.

-Read some of the headlines about new treatment for neuropathy and you'll see the word “brain” mentioned quite often.
-Records indicate about 10 percent of the population in many countries now suffer from nerve pain or nerve damage, with a number of diverse causes.
-The network of nerve fibres sending signals from the brain and spinal cord to all parts of the body can be damaged, or its efficiency can be severely reduced to the point that people feel numbness, tingling and pain.
+Read some of the headlines about new treatments for neuropathy and you'll see the word “brain” mentioned quite often.
+Records show that about 10 percent of the population in many countries now suffers from nerve pain or damage from a variety of causes.
+The network of nerve fibers that send signals from the brain and spinal cord to all parts of the body can be damaged or severely reduced in efficiency, causing people to experience numbness, tingling and pain.

-The latest discovery focuses on the part of the brain that scientists believe is consistently involved with processing pain.
-Doctors refer to this region of the brain as the anterior cingulate cortex (ACC).
-New information about treating neuropathy also includes details about a specific way pain signals are transmitted to the ACC.
-If these “channels” send stimulation signals, the feeling of pain increases.
-Blocking these channels reduces over-stimulation and decrease the pain sensation.
+The latest discovery focuses on the part of the brain that scientists believe is consistently involved in processing pain.
+Doctors call this region of the brain the anterior cingulate cortex (ACC).
+New information about the treatment of neuropathy includes details about a specific way that pain signals are transmitted to the ACC.
+When these “channels” send stimulation signals, the sensation of pain increases.
+Blocking these channels reduces overstimulation and decreases the sensation of pain.

-The study shows a way that chronic pain is linked to unusual activity in the ACC.
-This leads to better understanding of how neurons are overstimulation, at the molecular level.
-With this knowledge, specialists can move toward strategies that may target those channels and reduce chronic pain.
-Research also uses brain scans to show that factors as emotions and psychological status can influence the perception of pain.
+The study shows how chronic pain is associated with abnormal activity in the ACC.
+This leads to a better understanding of how neurons are overstimulated at the molecular level.
+With this knowledge, specialists can move toward strategies that may target these channels and reduce chronic pain.
+Researchers are also using brain scans to show that factors such as emotions and psychological status can influence the perception of pain.

 Inadequate results from existing treatments are the reason these new ideas are so exciting.
-Currently, most people with chronic nerve pain don't find adequate relief or they experience side effects that are not acceptable.
-The need for a better understanding of neuropathy is the key factor in this increased research.
-This could lead doctors and patients away from using drugs that were designed for other pain conditions.
+Currently, most people with chronic nerve pain don't find adequate relief or experience unacceptable side effects.
+The need for a better understanding of neuropathy is key to this increased research.
+This could lead doctors and patients away from using medications designed for other pain conditions.

-For several years, people who suffer the pain of damaged nerves have sought help from medical professionals.
-In many cases, these patients received prescriptions for antidepressants and anticonvulsants, which were believed to reduce the pain of neuropathy.
-But continued study now shows these medications don't work well and don't work for everyone equally.
-New research, such as that mentioned above, can be more focused, addressing the specific conditions causing nerve pain.
+For several years, people suffering from the pain of damaged nerves have sought help from medical professionals.
+In many cases, these patients were prescribed antidepressants and anticonvulsants, which were thought to reduce the pain of neuropathy.
+But more research now shows that these drugs don't work well and don't work equally well for everyone.
+New research, such as that mentioned above, may be more focused and address the specific conditions that cause nerve pain.

-Peripheral neuropathy involves damaged nerve fibres that respond to otherwise normal signals and send the wrong information to the pain centres in the brain.
-The first study mentioned earlier is considered a major breakthrough in treating the condition correctly.
-Stay tuned for major advancements in the treatment of neuropathy and read here the review of Dr. Labrum’s The Neuropathy Solution.
+Peripheral neuropathy involves damaged nerve fibers that respond to otherwise normal signals and send the wrong information to pain centers in the brain.
+The first study mentioned above is considered a major breakthrough in properly treating the condition.
+Stay tuned for major advances in the treatment of neuropathy.